 The refuge is not taken nor broken in certain circumstances.
-For example, a Sakyan reverences the Buddha as 'My relative', the refuge is not taken.
-And so, too, in the case of someone who reverences the Buddha out of fear, thinking 'The monk Gotama is honoured by kings; he must be very powerful and he might do me harm if I do not reverence him', no refuge is taken.
+For example, a Sakyan reverences the Buddha as "My relative"; the refuge is not taken.
+And so, too, in the case of someone who reverences the Buddha out of fear thinking, "The monk Gotama is honoured by kings; he must be very powerful and he might do me harm if I do not reverence him;" no refuge is taken.
 But it is taken only by someone who venerates him and regards him as the most to be honoured in the whole world.
-And similarly a follower (upāsaka) who venerates even one who has gone forth into homelessness as a sectarian outside the Buddha's Dispensation, thinking 'He is my relative', does not break the refuge already taken in the Three Jewels, much less can it be said that he breaks it by so reverencing one not so gone forth.
+Similarly, a follower (upāsaka) who venerates even one who has gone forth into homelessness as a sectarian outside the Buddha's Dispensation, thinking "He is my relative," does not break the refuge already taken in the Three Jewels.
+Much less can it be said that he breaks it by so reverencing one not so gone forth.
 And also one who bows down to a king out of fear, or who shows respect to a non-Buddhist because he taught him a trade or craft, does not break the refuge already taken either.

-As to the benefits: those of the supramundane refuge-the refuge taken by those who are actually liberated by reaching the path-are best described in the words of the Dhammapada:
+The benefits: Those of the supramundane refuge (the refuge taken by those who are actually liberated by reaching the path) are best described in the words of the Dhammapada:

-'One gone for refuge to the Buddha, The Dhamma, and the Sangha, too, Correctly sees with understanding, Four Truths: The Truth of Suffering, Its Origin, and then its Ceasing, And the Way leading to its Ceasing,
+One gone for refuge to the Buddha, The Dhamma, and the Sangha too, Correctly sees with understanding, Four Truths: The Truth of Suffering, Its Origin, and then its Ceasing, And the Way leading to its Ceasing, Here is the refuge that is safe; Here is the refuge without peer; And he that to this refuge comes Is liberated from all pain.

+Dhammapada, vv.
+190-192

-Here is the refuge that is safe; Here is the refuge without peer; And he that to this refuge comes Is liberated from all pain'.
-On the mundane level-that is to say, for the ordinary man still subject to craving and ignorance and not yet safe from slipping into states of misery-its benefits are that he gets a favourable form of existence on rebirth and is favoured with worldly blessing during this life too.
+On the mundane level, for the ordinary man still subject to craving and ignorance and not yet safe from slipping into states of misery, its benefits are that he gets a favourable form of existence on rebirth and is favoured with worldly blessing during this life too.

+Table of Contents

+Title page The Three Refuges

+2

+3